haoningng/holbertonschool-shell/basics/README.md

-6-firstdirectory - creates a directory named my_firs_directory in the tmp directory 7-movethatfile - move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete - delete the file Betty in the /tmp/my_first_directory
+6-firstdirectory - creates a directory named my_firs_directory in the tmp directory 7-movethatfile - move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete - delete the file Betty in the /tmp/my_first_directory 9-firstdirdeletion - delete the directory my_first_directory in the /tmp directory